Apple lowers App Store fees for small developers, but critics say move has little impact

 In reply to its critics, the iPhone maker has previously said its rules apply evenly to developers and that the App Store provides an easy way to reach its huge base of users without having to set up payment systems in the 175 countries where it operates.

-“It’s a symbolic gesture,” said Sarah Maxwell, a spokeswoman for the Coalition for App Fairness, a group of Apple’s critics.
-“You have to apply to the program, and the vast majority of developers who generate livable revenue through their apps won’t benefit from this change.”
+The App Association, a group sponsored by Apple, said in a statement that the “reduced commission for small businesses will allow them to put additional resources towards scaling up and innovating new products and services.”

-The App Store generated $59.3 billion from gross consumer spending in the first 10 months of 2020 and Apple would have made $17.8 billion if it took a 30% cut, according to Sensor Tower estimates.
+In a statement, Match Group said Apple’s rules still forced developers to use its payment system even when Apple competes against those developers.
+“And if you manage to grow your revenue over $1 million, they then double their cut – arbitrarily – making it even harder for the startup to continue to grow,” the company said.

-“This latest move further demonstrates that their App Store policies are arbitrary and capricious,” streaming music company Spotify, which is pursuing an antitrust complaint against Apple in Europe, said in a statement.
-“We hope that regulators will ignore Apple’s ‘window dressing’ and act with urgency to protect consumer choice, ensure fair competition, and create a level playing field for all.”
+Spotify, which is pursuing an antitrust complaint against Apple in Europe, said in a statement that it hopes “regulators will ignore Apple’s ‘window dressing’ and act with urgency to protect consumer choice, ensure fair competition, and create a level playing field for all,”

 Apple said the new program will start on Jan.
 1 and it will give more details on which developers qualify next month.